Scott Bioengineering Building, Suite 202

-- Majors in Biomedical Engineering (B.S.) and Chemical and Biological Engineering (B.S.)
+- Biomedical Engineering (B.S.) combined with Chemical and Biological Engineering (B.S.)

-- Majors in Biomedical Engineering (B.S.) and Electrical Engineering, Electrical Engineering Concentration (B.S.)
+- Biomedical Engineering (B.S.) combined with Electrical Engineering, Electrical Engineering Concentration (B.S.)

-- Majors in Biomedical Engineering (B.S.) and Electrical Engineering, Lasers and Optical Engineering Concentration (B.S.)
+- Biomedical Engineering (B.S.) combined with Electrical Engineering, Lasers and Optical Engineering Concentration (B.S.)

-- Majors in Biomedical Engineering (B.S.) and Mechanical Engineering (B.S.)
+- Biomedical Engineering (B.S.) combined with Mechanical Engineering (B.S.)

-- Majors in Engineering Science (B.S.) and International Studies (B.A.)
+- Engineering Science (B.S.) and International Studies (B.A.)

-- Majors in Interdisciplinary Liberal Arts (B.A.) and Engineering Science (B.S.)
+- Interdisciplinary Liberal Arts (B.A.) and Engineering Science (B.S.)